-Drug and alcohol addiction is without a doubt one of the single greatest problems that this nation has ever experienced.
-Substance abuse in its way is very harsh and challenging, and in a lot of ways, it is very hard to get rid of with any stability or permanence.
-However, with a combination of detox, rehab, and aftercare, a person can enjoy a lasting recovery.
+Drug and alcohol addiction has set itself up for being without a doubt one of the single greatest problems that this nation has ever experienced.
+Substance abuse in its own way is very harsh and difficult, and in a lot of ways, it is very hard to get rid of with any kind of stability or permanence.

 The biggest concern that comes up with drug and alcohol addiction is that, even if a person does go to rehab, will they stay sober?
 Even if a person does get the treatment that they need to triumph over addiction, will they achieve lasting and permanent sobriety?
 This is the major question that gets asked, and not without good reason too.